By Megan Slack

 'I'm going to sit on the fence here and say it is perfectly possible to do both,' says Nelly Hall, Brand Director of greenhouse manufacturer, Alitex.

 Nelly continues: 'Hopefully, when your greenhouse is installed, it will follow the golden rule of the ridge running east to west, with shading on the sunnier, south-facing roof pitch.
-Over the years, many of us change our garden plans and aspirations, and the fixed items such as the shed and greenhouse can usually be worked around as key features.
+Over the years, many of us change our garden ideas, plans and aspirations, and the fixed items, such as the shed and greenhouse, can usually be worked around as key features.

 'If, however, you have a blank canvas and bare patch, always remember that east to west golden rule and think about water access, power if you choose to have heating, and pathways to run wheelbarrows around and into your greenhouse,' she adds.